How to Prepare for the USMLE Step 1: A Complete Study Guide

 Avoid only studying the last exam papers

-The content of the USMLE exam evolves annually, meaning that relying solely on studying previous year’s exam papers and expecting similarities with your own is not advisable.
-However, this remains a useful study tactic when integrated into a more broadly comprehensive study plan.
+The content of the USMLE exam evolves annually, meaning that relying solely on studying previous years’ exam papers and expecting similarities with your own is not advisable.
+However, studying previous exam papers remains a useful study tactic when integrated into a more broadly comprehensive study plan.

 Learn basic terms and definitions

-Building your core vocabulary is essential to being a medical student and preparing you for your USMLE.
-By learning basic terms and definitions, you’ll be able to understand the content you are tested on, even if it’s simply memorization and recognition for your USMLE Step 1.
+Building your core vocabulary is essential to becoming a successful medical student and preparing you for your USMLE Step 1 exam.
+By learning key terms and definitions, you’ll be able to understand the content you are tested on, even if it’s simply memorization and recognition for your USMLE Step 1.

 Learn central concepts

-A significant portion of your study efforts should be directed towards mastering the core concepts within each of the seven subject areas.
-This entails comprehensively understanding the meaning of these concepts, their applications and establishing connections with related concepts.
+A significant portion of your study efforts should be directed towards mastering the core concepts within each of the seven main subject areas: anatomy, physiology, biochemistry, microbiology, immunology, pathology and pharmacology.
+This involves developing a comprehensive understanding of the concepts and their applications, and establishing connections with related concepts.

 Use resources that match your style of learning